Good Piano Practice Habits

 - Keep track of practices in the binder that is provided at lessons.

-- Provide feedback and suggestions for me that might increase the effectiveness of each lesson.
-Written notes in the assignment book or email are the quickest way to do so as there is little time between lessons for conversation with parents.
+- Provide feedback for me that might increase the effectiveness of each lesson.
+Email is the quickest way to do so as there is little time between lessons for conversation with parents.
 Texting is another good way to connect with me.
 Phone calls are always welcome.
-If not sent to me before 3pm on any given day, there is a good chance I will not see messages until after last lesson of the day as my phone is silenced for lessons.

 Ideas to foster musical development outside of piano practice:

-- Attend live concerts, church or temple services, musicals, school music concerts.
+- Attend online or live concerts, church or temple services, musicals, and school music concerts.

-- Listen to various genre of music from different eras and facilitate a discussion about how the music makes one feel.
+- Listen to various genres of music from different eras and facilitate a discussion about how the music makes one feel.
 Was there an emotional response?

 - Make a home kitchen band with items that are recycled: cans, larger plastic bottles, buckets.
 Use chopsticks to play echo rhythms with one another, using a steady beat as much as possible.